F1 Enthusiast | Michael Schumacher Fan | Grown to Respect Ayrton Senna | Discovering Past Masters in F1 | Amazed by F1 Cars!

 Raikkonen stamped the resurgence of the McLarens in bold at Silverstone.
 The Finn drove a phenomenal lap, making up time in the last two sectors despite being down in the first by four-tenths of a second.
 Take a look at the flying lap:

-As Martin Brundle said, he was electric in the car.
-No one had expected him to take pole, but it was wonderfully done, by seven-hundredths of a second.
+No one had expected Raikkonen to take pole, but it was wonderfully done, by seven-hundredths of a second.
 He led Barrichello and Michael.
 After the Mika Hakkinen era, there was once again a flying Finn making things challenging for the Ferraris.

 The day, though, did not end in that order.
 Jenson Button too had a great run, taking P3 and relegating Michael to P4.
 That’s how the top four stayed for the day.
 Now, it was all down to the race day and hope against hope for a reliable McLaren.